-Right to information
+Right to Information

 ECQ is committed to providing open access to information about our services, activities and business operations in accordance with the Right to Information Act 2009 and the Information Privacy Act 2009.
-However, sensitive information may not be released where the Acts recognise it would be contrary to the broader public interest.
+Sensitive information may not be released where the Acts recognise it would be contrary to the broader public interest.

-Access to information is available:
+Information is available:

-Lodge an application
+How to lodge an application

-Completed application forms can be forwarded to:
+Completed application forms should be sent to:

 Right to Information Officer

-Electoral Commission Queensland
+Electoral Commission of Queensland

 GPO Box 1393